ddaws/maker-monitor/README.md

 deployment as possible.
 Please make sure you have these tools installed before moving forward.
 Once you're setup run:

 ```
+# Create a namespace to operate in
+k create namespace maker-monitor

+# Set the namesapce in the current context to apply to all subsequent commands
+k config set-context --current --namespace=maker-monitor

 # This is secrect, and isn't shared in the repo, which is why you need to create it yourself
 k create configmap monitor-config --from-literal=INFURA_PROJECT_ID=<your infura project ID>